 By 1840 the community was large enough to establish an Episcopal church, and St. Philip’s was organized.
 The building was completed in 1841 – adjacent to the springs – and in 1846 the church received its first permanent rector, the Reverend Charles Pinckney Elliott.
 Sadly, Reverend Elliott suffered a fatal accident five years later when a tree limb fell on him during a tornado.
 The marble obelisk in front of the church was erected by his congregation in his memory.
 He is buried in the churchyard.

 After the Civil War people stopped traveling to Bradford Springs, and the once-thriving summer colony could no longer be sustained by its few permanent residents.
 Today the area is another post-war rural community in South Carolina.

-St. Phillip’s is no longer in use but is listed in the National Register, which adds the following architectural details about the church:
+St. Phillip’s is no longer in use but is listed in the National Register:

 St. Philip’s Episcopal Church, built in 1840, is significant as an excellent example of vernacular Gothic Revival church architecture and for its association with the popular antebellum and postwar summer colony of Bradford Springs.
 The church is a tangible link to the once-bustling, mid-nineteenth century community of Bradford Springs, located in the “High Hills of the Santee.”
 This area was a summer resort for planters and their families seeking refuge from the heat and malaria of the lowcountry and the midlands.
 Such families as the Sumters, Gaillards, Porchers, Stoneys, Frasers, Colcloughs, Capers, and Tates often spent from April to November there.